learn-co-curriculum/instant-datascience/README.md

 So that's the form we want.
 How do we get there?

 Well we start by creating a dictionary with each key as a separate word, and then set the corresponding value to zero.
 Kind of like allocating a region on a table for each of our words.
-We do this with the `unique_words` list and the `fromkeys` method.
+We do this with the `unique_words` list and the `fromkeys` method, whose second argument is the value we set for each key.

 ```python